HL7/fhir-mCODE-ig/input/pagecontent/mcode-patient-bundle.md

 * Vital Signs, including blood pressure, body height, and body weight.
 Observations conform to the FHIR vital sign profiles, incorporated by reference into US Core.
 See [Implementation > Vital Sign Profiles](implementation.html#VitalSigns) for details.
 * Laboratory Results: Observations included in Complete Blood Count (CBC) and Comprehensive Metabolic Panel (CMP).
 Individual results must conform to the [US Core Laboratory Result Profile](http://hl7.org/fhir/us/core/StructureDefinition-us-core-observation-lab.html).
 See [Implementation > Laboratory Profiles](implementation.html#laboratory-profiles) for a list of LOINC codes to be included.

 Note that these elements have a minimum [cardinality](https://www.hl7.org/fhir/conformance-rules.html#cardinality) of `0` **only** to allow them to be unreported if the Sender does not have the necessary data to generate a resource for a particular patient.
-If the Sender has the data, they SHALL be populated despite this.

 ## Optional Elements